Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Create a Class Module with the Name: ClsCustomEvent

-Copy and Paste the VBA Code given below into the Class Module, Save and Compile the database to make sure that no errors are encountered during compilation.
+Copy and paste the VBA Code given below into the Class Module, save, and compile the database to make sure that no errors are encountered during compilation.

 Option Compare Database